Research Support

 RCD Engagement is the front-facing team that supports all research that leverages the power of CCIT computing resources.
 The team comprises a well-established, highly successful group of faculty and technical staff with an international reputation for leading research in areas such as high-performance computing, high-throughput computing, high-performance networking, data access/storage and interpretation, and software environments for cyber-enabled communities.

-Contact: Jill Gemmill, gemmill@clemson.edu
+Contact: Asher Antao, aantao@clemson.edu

 Clemson Center for Geospatial Technologies (GIS Group)

 The Clemson Center for Geospatial Technologies aims to build a community of interdisciplinary geospatial science practitioners through the support of research, teaching, and outreach activities using technologies that enable the collection, analysis, and application of geospatial data.
-The Center is dedicated to assisting faculty and students in the integration of geospatial technologies within their scholarly activities across all disciplines at Clemson University and building connections between academic, industrial, governmental and non-governmental institutions throughout the world.
+The Center is dedicated to assisting faculty and students in the integration of geospatial technologies within their scholarly activities across all disciplines at Clemson University and building connections between academic, industrial, governmental, and non-governmental institutions throughout the world.

 Contact: Patricia Carbajales-Dale, pcarbaj@clemson.edu